tgoc99/llmbox/docs/personifeed-prd.md

 ### Functional Requirements

 **FR1**: Landing page for newsletter signup
-- Next.js landing page with email input field
+- Next.js landing page at `/personifeed` route with email input field
 - Large text area for initial prompt (e.g., "Send me the top 3 AI news stories, a motivational quote, and the weather in NYC")
 - Submit button to register for daily newsletter
 - No password or authentication required